-The Education Student Services Center provides academic advising, career development and student success services, as well as field placement support for Alternate Route to Licensure, and Teach for America students.
+The Education Student Services Center (ESSC) provides academic advising, career development and student success services, as well as field placement support for Alternate Route to Licensure and Teach for America students.
 ESSC can also support high school students interested in taking dual enrollment courses.
 Our goal is to help you become the best Rebel teacher or human services practitioner that you can be!

 ESSC is providing remote advising and other student success and recruitment services during the COVID-19 pandemic.
 For general inquiries or to set up an advising appointment, please call either 702-895-1537 or 702-895-1489.
 If you know who your specific academic advisor is, please email them directly.
 We hope to be back on campus soon but, until then, be safe and well.

 - All freshmen are required to attend New Student Orientation over the summer and a mandatory group advising session in the fall semester.